This Ultimate Stroganoff Burger is an homage to my favorite burger joint in Salt Lake City, Utah, the Training Table.

-This recipe is for the Ultimate Stroganoff Burger and an an homage to the Training Table, one of my favorite burger joints in Salt Lake City, Utah.
 Growing up, I would find myself at this restaurant at least once a week.
-They had amazing burgers, but I liked the stroganoff burger the best.
+They had amazing burgers, but I was obsessed with the stroganoff burger.
 It was beefy, with a delectable mushroom and sour cream flavor.
-Unfortunately, this restaurant closed in 2016, and while I do not know all of their recipe secrets, the stroganoff burger had simple ingredients.
-This recipe is my version of that treasured favorite.
-I like my burger piled high with mushrooms, so I recommend 12 ounces of canned mushrooms for this recipe if you are like me.
+Unfortunately, this restaurant closed in 2016, and while I do not know all of their recipe secrets, our version calls for simple ingredients.

 Making the Ultimate Stroganoff Burger:

-The burger patty will make or break the burger experience.
-I like to use my grinder attachment to make the hamburger meat.
-You don’t have to do this.
-You can certainly purchase pre-made patties or 80/20 ground beef.
-However, if you are interested in a good quality, eye-rolling burger experience, read on.
+How to make your own ground beef: The burger patty will make or break the burger experience.
+I like to use a grinder attachment to make my own hamburger meat.
+This is not a required step.
+You can use pre-made patties or 80/20 ground beef formed into patties.
+However, if you are interested in a good quality, drool worthy burger experience, read on.
 I will typically use a 50/50 combination of chuck steak and sirloin.
 If I am feeling particularly fancy, I might throw in a little ribeye steak or brisket meat.
 Some folks will add in a little lard or cold butter, but that isn’t necessary for these stroganoff burgers.
 Try this technique on our Garlic Pastrami Burgers and The Best Pellet Grill Burgers.

 - Beef: 1 pound chuck steak, 1 pound sirloin, or 2 pounds total.